 Co-Director of GWSTEM, Professor, Biological Sciences

 MS, Oakland University, Rochester Hills, MI, Molecular Biology

 BS, St. Marys College, Orchard Lake, MI, Biology

 My research interests revolve around protein-protein and protein-DNA interactions.
 Every cell is filled with thousands of proteins and every one of those proteins has a specific function.
 That function is dictated by the protein activity but also by its interactions with other proteins and/or DNA.
 Consequently, cells are filled with networks of signaling pathways and protein complexes.
 Under physiological conditions those complicated systems act in concert and make the cell work correctly.
-However, in some cases the cellular balance is disrupted by protein over-expression or release of toxic intermediates into the cellular environment.
+However, in some cases the cellular balance is disrupted by protein over-expression, release of toxic intermediates into the cellular environment, or protein aggregation.
 Those imbalances are the cause of disease.

 Students in my laboratory are involved in two different areas of research: